dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-use-case-guides.md

  </TabItem>
  </Tabs>

- ### Dataset Statistics
+ ### Dataset statistics

-The Metadata API can be used to retrieve statistics about the dataset’s statistics, like row count, column count, null values, and last updated.
-API users like data quality tools can run checks to make sure the dataset conforms to expectations and is in good shape to be used.
-This is especially valuable when such metadata aren’t provided by the data platform.
-Tools can supplement this information with properties like model owner and metadata tags to provide more context and frame analyses.
+The Metadata API provides statistics about a dataset, such as how many rows and columns it has, null values, and when it was last updated.
+API users, like data quality tools, can use this information to check if the dataset is accurate and usable.
+This is helpful when the dataset doesn't come with this information already.
+Tools can add extra information such as the model owner and metadata tags to give more meaning and structure to analyses.

 <Tabs>